3 states, 1 arrest: BJP leader Bagga held by Punjab cops, brought back from Haryana by Delhi Police | Politics

 Soni also referred to the FIR registered against Bagga last month and that five notices were served to him to join the probe. ''But he did not appear before the investigating team''.

-''That in accordance with the law, a police party was sent to arrest the accused Bagga.
-The said police party arrested the accused from his Delhi residence in the morning... it has come to my notice that the police party has been stopped by the Haryana Police on the Karnal-Kurukshetra highway.
+''That in accordance with the law, a police party was sent to arrest the accused Bagga,'' the Mohali SSP said.

-''This is tantamount to illegal detention and interference in the administration of the criminal justice system,'' the Mohali SSP said.

-The FIR against Bagga was registered under relevant IPC sections, including 153-A (promoting enmity between different groups on grounds of religion, race, place, etc.), 505 (whoever makes, publishes or circulates any statement, rumour or report) and 506 (criminal intimidation).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)